davidrhoden/davidrhoden-basic-netlify/timeline/fog-on-the-canal-feb-5-2020.md

 ---
 title: Morning fog on the Industrial Canal.
 date: 2020-02-05T11:00:00.000Z
-summary: Gina and Daisy and I took a walk.
 excerpt: Gina and Daisy and I took a walk.
 category: gina
 image: /static/img/gina/gina-fog-on-water-feb-5-2020.jpg